TIBCOSoftware/snappydata/README.md

 SnappyData extends Spark streaming so stream definitions can be declaratively done using SQL and you can analyze these streams using SQL.
 You can also dynamically run SQL queries on these streams.
 There is no need to learn Spark streaming APIs or statically define all the rules to be executed on these streams.

-The example below consumes tweets, models the stream as a table (so it can be queried) and we then run ad-hoc SQL from remote clients on the current state of the stream.
+The commands below consume tweets, models the stream as a table (so it can be queried) and we then run ad-hoc SQL from remote clients on the current state of the stream.
 ```sql
 --- Inits the Streaming Context
 snappy> STREAMING INIT 2